 "When a woman is found dead with a note "This is his fault.
 K.C." on her body, Kirsten is convinced it's a message from her fugitive father."

-On this day in 2017, The Expanse aired "Caliban's War."
-This served as the thirteenth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2017 (in the U.S.), The Expanse aired "Caliban's War."
+Officially, this served as the thirteenth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "In the final episode of this season, the crew of the Rocinante comes face to face with an evolving intelligence infused with the alien protomatter."